Ensemble-Based Data Assimilation for Material Model Characterization in High-Velocity Impact: Abstract

 \section{Abstract}

 High-fidelity simulations are essential for understanding and predicting the behavior of materials under high-velocity impact (HVI) in both fundamental research and practical applications.
 However, their accuracy relies on material models and parameters that are traditionally obtained through manual fitting to multiple time- and labor-intensive experiments.
-In this study, we develop an ensemble-based data assimilation (DA) framework that automatically and simultaneously calibrates plasticity, fracture, and equation of state (EOS) model parameters in HVI simulations using measured data from a single HVI test.
+In this study, we develop an ensemble-based data assimilation (DA) framework that automatically and simultaneously calibrates selected plasticity, fracture, and equation of state (EOS) model parameters in HVI simulations using measured data from a single HVI test.
 The framework integrates Smoothed Particle Hydrodynamics for HVI simulations, the ensemble Kalman filter (EnKF) for parameter refinement, and adaptive covariance inflation to mitigate underestimation of uncertainty.
-We demonstrate the approach using synthetic back-face deflection data of an AZ31B magnesium plate to identify parameters in the Johnson-Cook plasticity and fracture models and the Mie-Gr\"uneisen EOS.
+We first show that, for a simple test problem, the framework achieves a computational efficiency at least one order of magnitude higher than traditional Markov chain Monte Carlo methods at comparable identification accuracy.
+We then demonstrate the approach using synthetic back-face deflection data of an AZ31B magnesium plate to identify representative parameters in the Johnson-Cook plasticity and fracture models and the Mie-Gr\"uneisen EOS.
 Test cases include under- and over-biased initial guesses, as well as limited observational data.
 The results show that, when the observational data are sufficiently sensitive to the parameters, the EnKF-based framework can accurately and efficiently recover the material parameters in five iterations with convergent ensemble standard deviation.
 In contrast, insensitive parameters tend to converge to incorrect values and are characterized by persistently large ensemble standard deviations.
 Furthermore, studies on observation quantity reveal that the limited data can still achieve convergence to the true values but with more iterations.
-Under extreme prior bias, sensitive parameters can exhibit a drift-then-stall behavior in which posterior spreads shrink and prediction errors decrease, yet small residual biases persist.
-In practical applications where the true parameters are unknown, the ensemble standard deviation thus provides a diagnostic tool to assess parameter sensitivity and calibration accuracy.
+Under extreme prior bias, the proposed parameter rejuvenation strategy effectively ensures that sensitive parameters migrate toward the true values even when the truth lies outside the initial ensemble spread.
+In practical applications where the true parameters are unknown, the ensemble standard deviation thus provides a diagnostic tool to assess parameter sensitivity, identifiability, and potential non-uniqueness.
 Overall, this study demonstrates the robustness and efficiency of the proposed DA framework for material model characterization in HVI problems.

 \paragraph{Keywords} High-velocity impact; Smoothed Particle Hydrodynamics; Material model calibration; Data assimilation; Ensemble Kalman filter